Skip to content

 Creating a DocSearch frontend solution

 DocSearch is a project launched by Algolia as a community gift for Christmas 2015.
-It is a free service given to documentation websites.
-It scraps your website with a crawler, indexes searchable content to Algolia and provides a frontend library to search for the content.
+It is a free service offered to documentation websites.
+It scrapes your website with a crawler, indexes searchable content on Algolia, and provides a frontend library to search through that content.
 It is used on many websites, including React, Vue, Bootstrap, jQuery, and Babel.

 As I work at Algolia, I wanted to see if this service would be compatible with a blog-style website.
-DocSearch provides a frontend search-as-you-type JavaScript solution called DocSearch.js.
-Although this solution works great, its bundle size remains very high, which can create some overhead in your website bundle (as of version 2.6.2).
+DocSearch provides a search-as-you-type JavaScript frontend called DocSearch.js.
+Although this solution works great, its bundle size remains very high, which can add overhead to your website bundle (as of version 2.6.2).

 This article is about taking control of your DocSearch frontend rendering, whether you use vanilla JavaScript, React, or any other ecosystem.
 You can check the live example on CodeSandbox.